yhoshi3/RaLLe/README.md

 RᴀLLᴇ is an accessible framework for developing and evaluating retrieval-augmented large language models (R-LLMs).
 An overview of the main uses of RᴀLLᴇ on GUI is presented in [this video](https://youtu.be/JYbm75qnfTg).

-It is developed at [the Institute of Memory Technology Research and Development](https://www.kioxia.com/en-jp/rd/organization/memory-technology-rd.html) of [Kioxia Corporation](https://www.kioxia.com/en-jp/top.html).
+RᴀLLᴇ is developed at [the Institute of Memory Technology Research and Development](https://www.kioxia.com/en-jp/rd/organization/memory-technology-rd.html) of [Kioxia Corporation](https://www.kioxia.com/en-jp/top.html).

 ## Key Features